stephencz/stephencz-com/_posts/2019-07-08-singleton.md

     }
 ~~~

+Secondly, the `getInstance()` method is slightly more complex.
+Now, the method will check if the `instance` field is equal to `null`, create the single instance if it is, and return that instance.

-Combined, these two changes delay the creation of our class instance, until we need it.
+The effect of these two changes is that the creation of the single instance of our class is deferred until it is needed.

-So, what's the big deal?
-Why would I use *Eager Initialization* over *Lazy Initialization*, or vice versa?

-It should be noted that this implementation of a Singleton is not thread safe.
+*Eager Initialization* is used when the Singleton class should be available immediately to the program.
+*Lazy Initialization* is used when the Singleton should be created when it is first needed.

+Whether you should use *Eager Initialization* or *Lazy Initialization* comes down to the design of the class and your software.

+Is the class lightweight, or used every time the program is executed?
+Maybe use *Eager Initialization*.
+Is the class large, complex, or only used some of the time?
+Maybe use *Lazy Initialization*.

 ### Thread Safety

+This section will be brief.

 ~~~java
 public class Singleton {